WordPress/openverse/documentation/projects/proposals/document_all_media_properties/20230426-implementation_plan_documenting_media_properties.md

 Located in `catalog/dags/common/storage/`.

 These files contain the `MediaStore`, `ImageStore` and `AudioStore` classes that validate and transform the data.
-They are not easy to parse, so they are only used for the CI checks.
+They are not easy to parse, so they will only be used for the CI checks.
 When a PR adds changes to these files, the CI will show a warning that the documentation needs to be updated.

 ### New files